Archfx/duo-de/README.md

 <img src="images/tabletmode.png" alt="drawing" style="height:300px;" />
 <img src="images/phonemode.png" alt="drawing" style="height:300px;"/> </p>

+> [!TIP]
-> Note: In case your device does not react to tent or ramp mode (landscaped phone mode) by default, you have to enable it from the `Home settings`.
+> In case your device does not react to tent or ramp mode (landscaped phone mode) by default, you have to enable it from the `Home settings`.
 When you are in Phone mode, click and hold on the desktop, click `Home settings` on the popup menu, and enable the `Allow home screen rotation` feature.
 This will enable the launcher to serve the Tent mode and Ramp modes.

 ### Floating Windows
 Floating windowed mode can be enabled/disabled for tablet mode and phone mode separately.
 To do that, click and hold the desktop, click `Home settings`, and find the settings `Tablet Mode Floating Windows` and `Phone Mode Floating Windows`.